 The virtual keyboards included automatic spell check, predictive text technology, and the power to learn new words.
 The keys became adaptive and larger according to the phone’s landscape or vertical orientation.

 Also, 2007 was the year when Americans sent and received more text messages per month than phone calls.
-SMS messaging became a universal phenomenon for phones, making it affordable and often unlimited with packages.
+SMS messaging became a universal phenomenon for phones, making it affordable and often unlimited with packages to send local and international texts.

 Texting in the Modern Era